ankishb/ml-toolbox/tutorials/ml-short-notes.md

     - model a non-negative integer (count)
     - example : `number of words in a doc` or `number of events in fixed inteval of time`
     - `lambda^k exp(-lambda)/ k!`
+6. Geometrical distribution
+    - It represents the number of failures before you get a success in a series of Bernoulli trials.
+    - If X = n, it means you succeeded on the nth try and failed for n-1 tries.
+    - `f(x) = (1 − p)^(x-1) p`
+    - There are three assumptions of Geometric Distribution:
+        1. There are two possible outcomes for each trial (success or failure).
+        2. The trials are independent.
+        3. The probability of success is the same for each trial.

 ### Continuous distribution
   1. Uniform